Prague Process (co-operation in migration management): History, key principles and co-operation areas

 The Ministerial Declaration signed by the parties at the 3rd Prague Process Ministerial Conference in Bratislava gave a mandate to the Process for the years 2017–2021.

+The 4th Ministerial Conference held in Prague under the Czech EU Presidency in October 2022 saw the adoption of the Joint Declaration and the Prague Process Action Plan 2023-2027.

 Leading and participating states

-The Czech Republic acted as a leader of the Prague Process until December 2010, when the leadership was handed over to Poland, which chairs the process until present day.
+The Czech Republic acted as a leader of the Prague Process until December 2010, followed by Poland (until 2017), Lithuania (until 2020), and the Czech Republic once more, which chairs the process at present.

-As of December 2010, when the Republic of Belarus joined the process, the Prague Process has 50 member states.

 The list of members consists of:

 The role of the Secretariat/ support Team is carried out by International Centre for Migration Policy Development.